-The Foundation records the fair value of contributed materials that qualify for receipted in-kind donations, where such fair value is determinable, and would otherwise have been purchased, as revenue along with a corresponding expense.
-During the year ended March 31, 2017, the Foundation recorded contributions of in-kind donations with a fair value of \$846,660 (2016 - \$371,143).
+The Foundation records the fair value of contributed materials that qualify for receipted inkind donations, where such fair value is determinable, and would otherwise have been purchased, as revenue along with a corresponding expense.
+During the year ended March 31, 2018, the Foundation recorded contributions of in-kind donations with a fair value of \$777,573 (2017 - \$846,660).

 A substantial number of volunteers and corporate supporters contribute a significant amount of their time and services to the Foundation each year.
-Because of the difficulty in determining their fair value, contributed services are not recognized in the financial statements.
+Because of the difficulty in determining their fair value, the value of contributed services are not recognized in the financial statements.